“Education is not a learning of facts but the training of the mind to think.”

 Click here to learn about the STEM class & the STEM projects.

 As social media and ongoing news is becoming increasingly important in our daily lives, we provide our students with the proper tools to navigate through this

 To provide our middle schoolers with interdisciplinary experience and strengthen oral communication skills, listening, reading, critical thinking, and confidence, students engage in debates based on various topics such as current events, historical events, or literature circles.

-Coding & Technology Middle School
+STEM & Technology Middle School